 It’s the perfect spot for natural beauty and peaceful hikes with the option of camping for a small fee.

-Note: you’ll need your own car to reach Trephina (no guided tours go this way) and plenty of water as there is nowhere to refill.
+Note: you’ll need your own car to reach Trephina (no guided tours go this way).
+There are taps, basic toilets and free BBQ’s at the camping areas.